 Spectators or judges are not allowed to ride sections during the event.
 Beginner and Novice sections are to be free from dangerous obstacles or surroundings in case of loss of control.

-The trailsmaster shall be consulted if clarification of markers or splits is desired.
-In the event a trailsmaster does not exist, the clerk of the course (highest ranking club official available that day) should be consulted for clarification of the intent of the split or marker.
+The Trials Master shall be consulted if clarification of markers or splits is desired.
+In the event a Trials Master is not appointed, the position is delegated to the highest ranking AVTA club officer present at the event.

 CLASSES:

-Beginner – Open to entrants 12 years of age or under and riders who have never competed in a higher class, exceptions will be made if the rider may have ridden novice class when no beginner class was offered.
+Rookie/Beginner - Open to riders who have never competed in a higher class, exceptions will be made if the rider may have ridden novice class when no beginner class was offered.

 Novice, Amateur, Intermediate, Expert and Master – Open to all ages, any rider may enter provided he has never competed in a class higher than the one he enters at an AVTA event.
 If a rider fails to place 1st, 2nd or 3rd in a class for one year that rider may move to the next lower class.
 The executive board may make exceptions if petitioned by the rider.

-Senior Amateur, Senior expert and Master – These classes are to be considered voluntary, that is to say that a rider cannot be forced to ride one of these classes due to a points situation.
+Advanced Amateur, Advanced Intermediate and Master - These classes are to be considered voluntary, that is to say that a rider cannot be forced to ride one of these classes due to a points situation.

 ADVANCEMENT: